emu-russia/psxrev/tools/Deroute/Readme.md

 ## Features

-At the center of the utility is a custom control called the EntityBox.
+At the center of the tool is a custom control called the EntityBox.
 Its task is to store and display a set of "Entities".

 Entities are any connected elements that are used to build the topology of integrated circuits and printed circuit boards: wires, connecting contacts (vias), standard cells, register and memory blocks, other ICs and connectors.